Our acts our angels are, or good or ill,

 Because the subject Cannon regressed was a member of an evangelical sect, it seems the subject occasionally filled in gaps in Benzamare’s knowledge with events taken from the New Testament.
-(These may include the star of Bethlehem, the three wise men, Herod’s census and the figure of Judas Iscariot.
-If Iscariot really existed, Yeshua could have saved him by handing himself over to the authorities.)
+These may include the star of Bethlehem, the three wise men, Herod’s census and the figure of Judas Iscariot.
+If Iscariot really existed and planned a betrayal, Yeshua could have saved him by handing himself over to the authorities.

 It is a fact that people acquire false memories–whether it is from learning about an event, or from someone purposely causing them to believe something.
-If we can’t be sure whether the experiences we remember were ours, either in this life or previous lives, who are we?
-Ridley Scott’s movie “The Blade Runner” (an adaptation of the novel Do Androids Dream of Electric Sheep) has two characters who discover that they are man-made androids, that their childhood memories have been programmed into their brains.
-Human beings are more fortunate, however, because when we come to know what we are not, we suddenly know what we are
+If we can’t be sure whether the experiences we remember were really ours, either in this life or previous lives, who are we?
+Whose karma are we experiencing?

-The unreliability of memories, even without walk-ins, confirms the unreality of the defilements, or expectations, which Buddhism calls karma-abhisamskara.
-Of the five components of the self–form, feelings, knowledge of differences, expectations and consciousness–it is expectations which keep us in the cycle of death and rebirth.
-But if the past deeds we remember could have been performed by anyone, then the expectations engendered by those deeds may not even be ours.
+The unreliability of memories, even without the possibility of walk-ins, confirms the unreality of the defilements that Buddhism calls karma-abhisamskara.
+Of the five components of the self–form, feelings, knowledge of differences, expectations and consciousness–it is karmic expectations which keep us in the cycle of death and rebirth.
+But given that our past deeds could have been performed by anyone, there is no point in feeling guilty about them.
 Lester Levenson (1993) wisely said, “Karma and reincarnation are part of the illusion and have no part in the Reality.
 Past lives should not be gone into as it is playing with the unreality, making it seem more real.”
 (Session 28: “Karma”)

-The key to liberation: unlearning everything you know about the world
+The key to liberation: unlearning everything we think we know about the world

 The Perfect Way is not difficult